Course navigation

 API keySet on your consoleIncrease limits at console.anthropic.com

-Tip: Rate limits during long autonomous tasks are normal.
-If you are running Claude in auto-accept mode on a large codebase, break the task into smaller feature requests to stay within per-minute quotas.
+Rate limits during long-running tasks are normal.
+Break large tasks into smaller feature requests to stay within per-minute quotas.

 ProblemQuick fix